IKIM-Essen/ClusterDocs/docs/course/index.md

 The classes are sequential for new users, but experienced users can take the readiness gates and skip material they already know.

+> **Availability note:** RCC Admin, RCC workers/Slurm, and project Samba shares
+> are **ready now**.
+Project vhosts, Ardia integration, and RCC-to-Coscine transfer are
+> **not yet released**.
+Classes 6 and 15, and the Ardia parts of Class 14, are
+> preparation for those future services.

 ## Prefer to learn by video?

 Start with one of the complete video lessons below.
 Each class page opens with